pacificclimate/pycds/docs/testing/project-unit-tests.md

 ## Running unit tests locally

+Notes:
-You may find it useful to look at the GitHub Action for the CI tests to see how the tests are set up and run.
-Ultimately it is simple, however.
+- Consult the GitHub Action `.github/workflows/python-ci.yml`
+  to see how unit tests are set up and run.
+- Tests rely on packages `plpython3` and `postgis` (ver 3).
+The installation specifications for these packages differ from platform to platform, but if you are on a reasonably up-to-date version of Ubuntu then the installation for them in
+  `python-ci.yml` will probably be helpful.

 To run the unit tests locally: